Monday, 31 October 2011

 Before I move to Italy, therefore - if I do - I feel I should find out for certain that Ana das Meias was my grandmother, that she originally came from Naples or somewhere near there, that the presence of her family in or near Naples was substantial and not just a fleeting connection, and that my mother was born in or grew up in or had some significant link with that beautiful but troubled city of the south.

 Because I believe that it is only if you are connected with a country by blood that you will ever be happy living there, or even that it is only in that case that you really have the right to live there.
-For blood is thicker than water, and the relationship between a people and a land is among the most important of all relationships.
+For blood is thicker than water, and the relationship between a people and a land is among the most important of all.
 And it does not make you a Hitler or a Goebbels to believe these things.

-Thursday 8 September 2011
+Thursday, 8 September 2011

 Almost on the eve of my television programme